 Consider Your Spouse as the Main Applicant

-You can either add your spouse to your profile as a dependant (with no effect on your score) or as a secondary applicant (as a contributor to your score with you as the main member).
+You can either add your spouse to your profile as a dependent (with no effect on your score) or as a secondary applicant (as a contributor to your score with you as the main member).
 As a secondary applicant, however, their profile will not count as much as yours and will simply contribute a small percentage towards your score on certain categories.
 Our advice would be to do a calculation to determine which of you meets the criteria better.
 It might not always be obvious, especially if they score Canada immigration points very highly in one aspect that can affect the overall score.

 Include Siblings Who Are Citizens